-Every Guyanese person has that one auntie or uncle in their family who makes "the best" curry and in my family, it's my mother and my cousin Shammie.
+Every Guyanese person has that one auntie or uncle in their family who makes "the best" curry and in my family, it's my mother.
 Mom's curry always had the perfect balance of spice and flavor.
 It was never watery and always boiled down to the right amount of gravy.
-It was the type of curry that made you lick your fingers after you were done eating, even if you used a fork.
-She frequently paired her chicken curry with dhal and rice or homemade dhal puri, both of which were enjoyable for me.
-Mom's curry turned me into what many West Indians call a "curry mouth"- someone who loves curry for breakfast, lunch, or dinner.
-I have come to accept this description of my curry eating habits, because I believe it to be true!
+It was the type of curry that made you take your finger and swipe it across the plate to lick up every last bit.
+She frequently served her chicken curry with dhal and rice or homemade dhal puri.

 - The gravy must be thick, not watery.